-- Lemma 9 suggests that the possible error of the fixeddissection approximation can be estimated more accurately than in Theorem 1.
-Our first idea is that if we find the area of not only standard windows (i.e., fixed r-dissection windows consisting of $r \times r$ tiles) but also bloated windows (i.e., fixed r-dissection windows consisting of $(r+1) \times (r+1)$ tiles), then the maximum area of a floating window (i.e., arbitrary $w \times w$ -window) can be bounded by the maximum area of a bloated window (see Fig. 8). - Our second idea is to use zooming to make fixeddissection density analysis for any given $r = r_0$ even faster.
-The main points of this approach are: 1) starting with one fixed r-dissection (r = 1), omit all tiles which do not belong to any bloated window that can possibly contain high-density floating windows, and 2) recursively subdivide the remaining tiles into four subtiles (i.e., multiply r by two) until the necessary $r = r_0$ is reached. - Our third idea is that the recursive subdivision may be continued until the number of rectangles left in tiles is sufficiently small to run the optimal density analysis algorithm ALG3.
-Alternatively, the subdivision can be terminated at the moment when some user-defined accuracy, say 2%, is reached.
+- Lemma 9 suggests that the possible error of the fixed-dissection approximation can be estimated more accurately than in Theorem 1.
+Our first idea is that if we find the area of not only standard windows (i.e., fixed r-dissection windows consisting of $r \times r$ tiles) but also bloated windows (i.e., fixed r-dissection windows consisting of $(r+1) \times (r+1)$ tiles), then the maximum area of a floating window (i.e., arbitrary $w \times w$ -window) can be bounded by the maximum area of a bloated window (see Figure 8). - Our second idea is to use zooming to make fixed-dissection density analysis for any given $r = r_0$ even faster.
+The main points of this approach are: (i) starting with one fixed r-dissection (r = 1), omit all tiles which do not belong to any bloated window that can possibly contain high-density floating windows, and (ii) recursively subdivide the remaining tiles into 4 subtiles (i.e., multiply r by 2) until the necessary $r = r_0$ is reached.